 One things that one of the panel members Tony Bove talked about at the end of the panel was blog software in the enterprise- giving the audience an example of a team using a blog to work on a group document. i believe he was advocating stand-alone blog platforms separate from other enterprise systems which lead me to think about Blog content and the silos that that blog content may sit in....all the way home up the 101.

 Creating and managing enterprise content through enterprise content management (ECM) tools typically includes structuring, organizing, searching on, filtering, and easily modifying that content.
-But are enterprise content management and search tools capable of managing participatory content like blogs effectively?

 But does it really make sense to have a blogging platform that is detached from the ECM system that already manages things like workflow, compliance, security, and integration into other systems?